isjeffcom/coronvirusFigureUK/readme.md

 5. Full History(with regional): http://api.covid19uk.live/history
 <br>

+### About Data
+1. People in hospital data was updated manually in every 2-4 days.
+2. Wales regional data was updated mannually in every 2-4 days.

+(This is due to the format or link from data source was constantly changing and manual intervention was often needed)

 ### API USAGE NOTICE
 There are no access barriers for this public API.
 Only: <br>